Skip to main content

 Why did the fungus appear in B.C.?

 • It is not clear why Cryptococcus gattii appeared in B.C.
-It may have been imported through air or on traveling people, vehicles or products or it may have always existed on Vancouver Island and increased in prevalence due to environmental change.
+It may have been imported through air or on travelling people, vehicles or products or it may have always existed on Vancouver Island and increased in prevalence due to environmental change.

 Is it safe to live on Vancouver Island or to travel there?